Dhaka College: History

 Dhaka College in 1904 (located at Dhaka Collegiate School premise).
 Photographer: Fritz Kapp.
 Source: British Library.

-Dhaka College, one of the main educational institutions of the subcontinent, started its journey with 3 rooms on the second floor of the English Seminary School (now Dhaka Collegiate School) building.
-The local 'Public Education Committee' bought the land for the college building.
-Colonel Garstin designed the building.
+Dhaka College started with three rooms on the second floor of the English Seminary School (now Dhaka Collegiate School) building.
+The local Public Education Committee bought the land for the college building.
+John Henry Garstin designed the building.
 On November 20, 1841, Daniel Wilson, Bishop of Calcutta, laid the foundation stone of the college at Sadarghat.
 The construction of the building was completed in 1844 and on May 25, 1844, the students started their education in the new building.
 In the first graduating class there were both Muslim and Hindu students, as well as a number of foreign students, mainly from Armenia and Portugal.
 Since its inception, Dhaka College has been an important educational institution in Bangladesh for leading the cultural, social and intellectual activities of East Bengal.

-It was renamed as Dacca College in 1846.
+It was renamed Dacca College in 1846.

-In 1854, due to 'Education Dispatch' of Sir Charles Wood, discipline and coordination was established in Indian modern education.
-Due to the new educational policy, since 1854 the meritorious students of Dhaka College got the opportunity to study medicine in Calcutta Medical College, the only medical college in the subcontinent that time.
+In 1854, due to Wood's dispatch by Charles Wood, 1st Viscount Halifax, discipline and coordination was established in Indian education.
+Due to the new educational policy, since 1854 students of Dhaka College can study medicine at Calcutta Medical College, the only medical college in the subcontinent that time.

 After the establishment of Calcutta University in 1857, Dhaka College was affiliated to it.
-In the first year, 4 students were sent from Dhaka College to appear in the BA examination, although one student appeared in the examination named Deenanath Sen.
+In the first year, 4 students were sent from Dhaka College to appear in the BA examination, although one student appeared in the examination named Dinanath Sen (দীননাথ সেন).

-In 1873, the college was relocated to a spacious building to the east of Victoria Park to accommodate the increased number of students and the physics and chemistry laboratories.
+In 1873, the college was relocated to a building to the east of Victoria Park to accommodate the increased number of students and the physics and chemistry laboratories.
 In 1875, a separate science building was established and science classes were opened in Dhaka College.
-Dhaka College became the heart of modern education in East Bengal by providing higher education in philosophy, history, literature, mathematics, law and science - which continued until the establishment of Dhaka University in 1921.
+Dhaka College became important to education in East Bengal by providing higher education in philosophy, history, literature, mathematics, law and science - which continued until the establishment of Dhaka University in 1921.